SHORTEST_PATH (Transact-SQL)

 The SHORTEST_PATH function lets you find:

 It takes an arbitrary length pattern as input and returns a shortest path that exists between two nodes.
 This function can only be used inside MATCH.
 The function returns only one shortest path between any two given nodes.
-If there exists, two or more shortest paths of the same length between any pair of source and destination node(s), the function returns only one path that was found first during traversal.
-Note that, an arbitrary length pattern can only be specified inside a SHORTEST_PATH function.
+If there exist, two or more shortest paths of the same length between any pair of source and destination node(s), the function returns only one path that was found first during traversal.
+An arbitrary length pattern can only be specified inside a SHORTEST_PATH function.

 FOR PATH

-FOR PATH must be used with any node or edge table name in the FROM clause, which will participate in an arbitrary length pattern.
-FOR PATH tells the engine that the node or edge table will return an ordered collection representing the list of nodes or edges found along the path traversed.
-The attributes from these tables cannot be projected directly in the SELECT clause.
+FOR PATH must be used with any node or edge table name in the FROM clause, which participates in an arbitrary length pattern.
+FOR PATH tells the engine that the node or edge table returns an ordered collection representing the list of nodes or edges found along the path traversed.
+The attributes from these tables can't be projected directly in the SELECT clause.
 To project attributes from these tables, graph path aggregate functions must be used.

 LAST_NODE